bitrix24/b24restdocs/api-reference/sale/events/on-property-value-deleted.md

 ## What the Handler Receives

-Data is transmitted as a POST request
+Data is transmitted in the form of a POST request

 ```
 [
     'event' => 'ONPROPERTYVALUEDELETED',
-    'eventId' => 1,
+    'event_handler_id' => 1,
     'data' => [
         'FIELDS' => [
             'ID' => 300,